frs11/task-manager/README.md

-# Workbook - an easy task manager website for everyone
+# Taskbook - an easy task manager website for everyone